awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/topics_and_queues/README.md

 This example uses the CMake build system.
 For information about the CMake build system, see https://cmake.org/.
 Many Integrated Development Environments (IDEs) support CMake.
 If your preferred IDE supports CMake, follow the IDE's instructions to open this CMake project.

-This project can also be built from a command line interface by using the following commands.
+You can also build this project from a command line interface by using the following commands.

 ```